 Once the active period is completed, your braces are removed.
 The next step is called retention, which involves retainers.
 Read the information below regarding retainer types.
-Use our Contact form or call our office for assistance or information: Somerville Office Phone Number (908) 526-0808.
+Use our Contact form or call our office for assistance or information: Mint Orthodontics Somerville Orthodontic Office Phone Number (908) 526-0808.

 Retention involves two types of retainers, bonded/fixed retainers and removable retainers.
 Both of these retainers are utilized to hold your teeth in their new positions until your bone, gums, and muscles adapt to the new teeth positions.

 Bonded/fixed retainers are glued on the back side (“lingual”) of the upper and lower front teeth.
 Dr. Shinmachi hand bends each retainer set for each patient, making it custom-made to fit perfectly for comfort and longevity.
 Bonded retainers are important because they prevent teeth from shifting if removable retainers are not worn regularly or properly.
 There are no dietary restrictions with bonded retainers.